Deepak L. Bhatt: Focus

-Bhatt’s research spans multiple areas of cardiovascular medicine, with an emphasis on interventional cardiology, acute coronary syndromes, stroke, and heart failure, as well as cardiometabolic risk factors such as dyslipidemia, diabetes, obesity, and chronic kidney disease.
+Bhatt's research spans multiple areas of cardiovascular medicine, with an emphasis on interventional cardiology, acute coronary syndromes, stroke, and heart failure, as well as cardiometabolic risk factors such as dyslipidemia, diabetes, obesity, and chronic kidney disease.
 Profiles from professional organisations and bibliometric databases describe his work as focusing on clinical trials of antithrombotic agents, lipid-lowering therapies, and glucose-lowering drugs in high-risk cardiovascular populations.

 In addition to procedural and device-based interventional cardiology, he has co-authored professional society statements and guidelines in cardiology and stroke medicine, including recommendations on the early management of adults with ischaemic stroke that have been cited in subsequent American Heart Association and American Stroke Association documents.
-According to AD Scientific Index, he ranks among the top three percent of scientists worldwide in his field based on citation indicators.
+According to AD Scientific Index, he ranks among the top 0.1% percent of scientists worldwide in his field based on citation indicators.

 Clinical trials

-Bhatt has served as principal investigator, co-principal investigator, or steering-committee chair for multiple large, multicentre randomized controlled trials examining strategies to reduce cardiovascular events in high-risk patients.
+Bhatt has served as principal investigator, co-principal investigator, or steering-committee chair for multiple large, multicenter randomized controlled trials examining strategies to reduce cardiovascular events in high-risk patients.
 His work has included studies of sodium–glucose cotransporter2 (SGLT2) based therapies in patients with diabetes and either heart failure or chronic kidney disease, high-dose eicosapentaenoic acid (icosapent ethyl) in statin-treated patients with elevated triglycerides, intravenous antiplatelet therapy during percutaneous coronary intervention, and intensified oral antiplatelet regimens in patients with stable coronary artery disease and diabetes.

-His publication record includes work on standardised bleeding definitions for cardiovascular trials, stroke and acute coronary syndrome guidelines, and large outcome studies in diabetes and chronic kidney disease, many of which are highly cited and have been referenced in clinical practice discussions and educational materials in cardiology and stroke medicine.
+His publication record includes work on standardized bleeding definitions for cardiovascular trials, stroke and acute coronary syndrome guidelines, and large outcome studies in diabetes and chronic kidney disease, many of which are highly cited and have been referenced in clinical practice discussions and educational materials in cardiology and stroke medicine.

-Selected recent trials
+Selected trials

-Recent trials as of 2024 include:
+Recent trials as of 2025 include: